matthewjumpsoffbuildings/pug-plain-loader/README.md

   // ...Vue component JS
 ```

-With `pug-vue-loader` you can rely on the proper, first-class native pug syntax for iteration and conditionals, as well as var interpolation, eg:
+With `vue-pug-loader` you can rely on the proper, first-class native pug syntax for iteration and conditionals, as well as var interpolation, eg:

 ```pug
 <template lang="pug">